jhliu17/matrixstitcher/README.md

 # Matrix Stitcher

 A numpy wrapper for learning matrix analysis that combines the advantage of eager and lazy execution.
 It runs dynamically and automatically tracks your transformations applied on the origin matrix.
+It is a naive final project for Matrix Analysis and Applications course in UCAS including `PLU Factorization` (Gaussian elimination), `QR Factorization` (GramSchmidt, HouseHolder, and Givens).

+## Features
-- Intuitive implementation for educational purposes
+- Intuitive implementation for educational purpose
 - Index from 1 which is consistent with the mathematical declaration
 - Dynamicaly track the transformations applied on the orgin matrix
 - Easily extend your transforms and methods